codenlighten/smartledger-sdk/README.md

 A lightweight and powerful JavaScript SDK for interacting with the Bitcoin SV (BSV) blockchain.
 This SDK provides a comprehensive set of tools for managing keys, signing messages, and performing various cryptographic operations.

+**Note**: As of version 1.2.0, this SDK has been migrated to the official `@bsv/sdk` to resolve a critical security vulnerability in its previous dependencies.
+It is now more secure and uses a modern, object-based API.

 ## Features

 - **BIP39 Mnemonic Support**: Generate and validate 24-word mnemonic phrases.